In the world of making money online, there are a lot of get-paid-to websites and apps that claim you can earn free money.

-Here’s what some other users are saying on Reddit with their experience using Rewards Giant:
+Here’s what some other Rewards Giant reviews are saying on Reddit about their experiences with using the site to make money:

 - Suitedbatsam says: “I’m unconvinced…after a week I’m still getting texts reminding me to complete the challenge [I already completed] in order to get my reward…Frustrating.”

 - ExhaustedTanuki says: “it’s legit but it’s not unreasonable to think so due to higher payouts.
 The mobile site for the USA looks super shady.”

 - vdub_1969 says: “100% SCAM.”